• Skip to main content

 With so many different types of food in San Francisco, it might be hard to decide what to eat during your trip there, especially if you only have a few days.
 We’ve compiled a list of the 12 best foods you must try while visiting one of California’s best food cities!
 With incredible dishes like clam chowder, Dungeness crab, and tasty phở, you won’t go wrong with this list of the top foods to try in San Francisco.

 Pro Tip: Bookmark this article on your phone browser!
 That way, you can pull it up when you need a break from walking up SF’s hills and your travel buddy says, “So, where are we eating?”
-If you would rather take a food tour instead of seeking out the restaurants yourself, feel free to browse any of our amazing San Francisco food tours!
+Check out our San Francisco Guide for more planning resources, our best San Francisco tours for a memorable trip, and the top things to do in San Fran.

 Generally speaking, California cuisine is focused on sustainable ingredients.
 “Californian” food is full of fruits, vegetables, and fresh seafood from the California coast.
 Although you can easily find this style of food in San Francisco, you can also find…well, almost anything else.